statsbylopez/mlopez/content/post/2018-08-22-part-i-randomness-of-regular-season-competition.md

 Our findings are somewhat unique.
 There's a whole literature on competitive balance that's out there, with which we are only in partial agreement.
 For example, though tempting, answering a question like ours [can't be done using win percentages](https://www.vox.com/videos/2017/6/5/15740632/luck-skill-sports), because win percentages are effected by things like schedule strength and number of games.

-And our findings highlight the immense power of betting market data which, when combined with a statistical modeling framework the can account for changes to team strength, allows us to capture league-level and team-level traits that have, to-date, mostly been unknown.
+And our findings highlight the immense power of betting market data which, when combined with a statistical modeling framework that can account for changes to team strength, allows us to capture league-level and team-level traits that have, to-date, mostly been unknown.

 Scherzer's bad break is but one anecdote behind several ways in which our work can inform decision makers.

 Indeed, here's a list of several questions that, when armed with betting market information and an understanding of probability, one can answer.

+1. On a league level, understanding how gaps in team strength have widened or narrowed can be used to better explore topics like parity, attendence, and fan interest.
+As examples, does increased or decreased game uncertainty leads to more interest?
+How much higher are TV ratings when games are closer?

-1. Looking at the standings to determine team strength?
+2. Looking at the standings to determine team strength?
 Stop -- you can do better.
 Our betting market metrics of how good each team is are better predictors of future won-loss percentage than current won-loss percentage is.
 In other words, if you look at the standings, and I look at betting market data, I'll have more accurate predictions of the rest of the season will shake out than you will (and I don't even have to know win percentages to make that claim).

-2. Afraid of our modeling?
+3. Afraid of our modeling?
 Use Mike Beuey's ratings at [Inpredictable](http://www.inpredictable.com/).
 Bookmark his site.
 Market ratings like this are more on point than just about any public metric out there, and certainly better than standings or most power rankings.
 The data's that good.
 If you want to know how good a team is, check to see when it's a favorite or when it's an underdog.

-2. The traditional mechanism by which we evaluate teams — wins and losses - can belie characteristics vital to understanding team strength.
+4. The traditional mechanism by which we evaluate teams — wins and losses - can belie characteristics vital to understanding team strength.
 Here's some specific ways that decision makers can use betting market information.

 - Is your team going to make the playoffs?
 Start with betting market data, estimate probabilities for each game and each team, simulate the rest of the season, and find out.